kstagaman/phyloseqCompanion/README.md

 devtools::install_github("kstagaman/phyloseqCompanion")
 ```

-This package can be installed by running the following (require an OSU CGRB account)
+This package can be installed by running the following

 ```
-devtools::install_git(url = "https://gitlab.cgrb.oregonstate.edu/stagamak/dada2.pipeline.git")
+devtools::install_github("/kstagaman/sharpton-lab-dada2-pipeline")
 ```

 To get started, first generate the template script by running in your working directory.

 ```
 library(dada2.pipeline)
-# generate.template()
+generate.template()
 ```